 Tate Library and Archive’s unique collections include hundreds of thousands of books, exhibition catalogues and rare items relating to Tate’s collection.
 The Library and Archive supports staff at all five Tate sites and through the Hyman Kreitman Reading Rooms.
 Roles range from qualified and specialist librarians and cataloguers to library assistants and administrators.

 Tate Photography records the collection and supports other departments at Tate (including Marketing, Curatorial and Tate Digital).
 Capture and output is primarily digital.
 Our small team of in-house photographers is supported by a casual pool of freelancers and technicians.

 Tate’s Registrars oversee the care, movement, documentation and storage of works of art for the collection and special exhibitions.
 Registrars and assistant registrars work with loans, displays and the Prints and Drawings Rooms.

 The curatorial departments at Tate Britain, Tate Modern, Tate Liverpool, Tate St Ives and Tate Partnerships and Programs develop and share Tate’s collection.
 They focus on research, display and acquisition, conceiving public programmes that showcase and bring the holdings to life.
 They put together exhibitions, commission work from artists and get involved in live performances and film programmes.
-Posts include curators, assistant creators and administrators.
+Posts include curators, assistant curators and administrators.